communitiesuk/delta-common-infrastructure/docs/security/07_cicd.md

 A staging/test account admin AWS access key is stored as a repository secret.

-TODO: We can probably do better than this, could PRs use a key with read-only access to the state and plan with -refresh=false?
+TODO DT-171: We can probably do better than this, could PRs use a key with read-only access to the state and plan with -refresh=false?
   Then the access key could at least be restricted to main and come under branch protection.

 A production account admin AWS access key is stored as an Environment secret, and requires manual approval before use.

-TODO: Alarm on use of terraform admin account (MHCLG org)
+TODO: Alarm on use of terraform admin account (MHCLG org) <https://digital.dclg.gov.uk/confluence/display/DT/Security+-+DLUHC+responsibilities>
-TODO: Confirm GitHub org does not allow write access for all members
+TODO: Confirm GitHub org does not allow write access for all members <https://digital.dclg.gov.uk/confluence/display/DT/Security+-+DLUHC+responsibilities>

 ## Application deployments